Journalist, Writer, Web Entrepreneur from the Philippines - Mars W. Mosqueda Jr.

 Suddenly, a former police officer, who was stripped of his badge and income, is staging a hostage drama that will surely hit the tourism industry straight in the eye.
 At least 20 Hong Kong nationals, who after reading the the travel brochures about the Philippines decided to come here for fun and leisure, are now being held hostage by the policeman inside the tourist bus infront of the Quirino Grandstand.

 What a best way to promote the Philippines.
-In just a blink of an eye, the 'booming' tourism industry of the country is now falling into a dark pit with the hostage taking.
+In just a blink of an eye, the 'booming' tourism industry of the country is now falling into a dark pit because of the hostage taking.
 Covered by news agencies around the world, including CNN and BBC, the hostage drama unfolding infront of the Quirino Grandstand has once again put the Philippines back into the global map, a free advertisement for the country - but in a negative way.